DanilNezhdanov/navixy-api/docs/backend-api/resources/commons/user/index.md

 It does not need authentication/hash and is available at `UNAUTHORIZED` access level.

-!!! note "We recommend using [API keys](../../../how-to/get-api-key.md) instead of user session hash."
+!!! note "It is strongly recommended using [API keys](../../../getting-started/authentication.md) instead of user session hash."

 #### Parameters